The Kavli Trust

 The Fritt Ord Foundation

-The Fritt Ord Foundation is a private philanthropic foundation whose paramount objective is to protect and promote freedom of expression and its associated structure in Norway, particularly by encouraging lively debate and the dauntless use of the free word.
+The Fritt Ord Foundation is a private philanthropic foundation whose paramount objective is to protect and promote freedom of expression and its associated structure in Norway, particularly by encouraging lively debate and the dauntless use of free speech.

 Support from the Fritt Ord Foundation ensures the continuation of Dialogues, a programme of debates, which reflect on and raise important tendencies and current issues based on the festival’s extensive programme.